-A strength of our NICU is our very active Fetal Care Program.
+A strength of The Smith Family NICU is our very active Fetal Care Program.
 Currently, there are approximately 6,000 deliveries at BWH annually.
 Thirty to 40 percent are mothers whose pregnancies are classified as high-risk or complicated.
 Our team works closely with the BWH Maternal-Fetal Medicine team and specialists at Boston Children’s Hospital to provide counseling as well as prenatal and perinatal care for families experiencing complications for the fetus during pregnancy.

 Our NICU staff is multidisciplinary and highly collaborative.
 Our medical team includes resident physicians, physician’s assistants and nurse practitioners, fellows (pediatricians training to become specialists in newborn medicine) and attending neonatologists.
 There is at least one attending neonatologist working in the NICU at all times, day or night.

-In addition to the medical team, the group is comprised of respiratory therapists, social workers, speech and language specialists, chaplains, lactation consultants, NICU family support specialists, nutritionists, occupational therapists, pharmacists, physical therapists, and unit coordinators.
+In addition to the medical team, the group is comprised of respiratory therapists, social workers, speech and language specialists, chaplains, lactation consultants, family support specialists, nutritionists, occupational therapists, pharmacists, physical therapists, and unit coordinators.

 Our team also works closely with the BWH obstetric group, the BWH Maternal-Fetal Medicine specialists, and with a wide variety of pediatric subspecialist services to provide optimal care for NICU patients.
 When a high risk birth is anticipated or a delivery complication occurs, our team is in the delivery room to provide the care the baby needs, spanning the full spectrum from full cardiopulmonary resuscitation and/or urgent transfer for cardiac or surgical interventions to routine skin-to-skin care with his or her mother.